CristinaMarilena/ProfCoder/README.md

   Clean tests follow five other rules that form the above acronym:

 * **Fast**
               Tests should be fast.
 They should run quickly.
-When tests run slow, you won’t wantto run them frequently.
-If you don’t run               them frequently, you won’t find problems early enough to fix them easily.
+When tests run slow, you won’t want to run them frequently.
+If you don’t                 runthem frequently, you won’t find problems early enough to fix them easily.
 You won’t feel as free to clean up the code.
 Eventually the code will begin to rot.
 * **Independent**
               Tests should not depend on each other.
 One test should not set up the conditions for the next test.
 You should be able to               run each test independently and run the tests in any order you like.
 When tests depend on each other, then the first one                 to fail causes a cascade of downstream failures, making diagnosis difficult and hiding downstream defects.
 * **Repeatable**